WDI-SEA/M1L5.1-functions-wbp/readme.md

 - This file contains two functions:

-  - isUnique() is a function that takes a list of IDs, and a single ID, and returns true if that single ID is unique in the list.
+  - `isUnique()` is a function that takes a list of IDs, and a single ID, and returns true if that single ID is unique in the list.

-  - areAllIdsUnique() is a function that takes an array of product IDs and returns true if _ALL_ the IDs are unique.
+  - `areAllIdsUnique()` is a function that takes an array of product IDs and returns true if _ALL_ the IDs are unique.

-- There is a bug on one line in the areAllIdsUnique() function.
+- There is a bug on one line in the `areAllIdsUnique()` function.
 Can you find it and fix it so the function works as expected?

+- You can run the tests for just this exercise using this command:
+  - `npx jest parameters/parameters.test.js`

 <details>